• Skip to primary navigation

 Laos-China Railway review – observations while riding the train from Vientiane to Boten

 The Laos-China Railway opened in December 2021, and I would have tried to get a ticket on the inaugural trip had the borders been open.
 I was in Thailand when Laos reopened on the 9th of May, so I took the opportunity to visit shortly thereafter.
-I have written a trip report from a traveller’s […]
+I have written a Laos-China Railway travel guide on […]

-Filed Under: Laos, Railways Tagged With: boten, laos, luang prabang, railways, vientiane
+Filed Under: Railways Tagged With: boten, laos, luang prabang, railways, vientiane

 Vientiane construction update โ€“ 2022 edition